anant-365/Full_Stack_Developer_Assignment_Book_Review_Platform/README.md

      ```

 3. **Userbookapp Collection**:
-   - All **admin users** must be present in the `userbookapp` collection, but **normal users** don't need to be added to the admin collection.
+   - All **admin users** must be present in the `userbookapp` collection, but all **normal users** don't need to be added to the admin collection.

 4. **Unique ISBN**: The `isbn` field of each book must be **unique**.
 Ensure that no two books have the same ISBN.

 5. **Book Addition**:
-   - New books can be added by both **normal users** and **admins**.
-To ensure this, the book creation functionality should check that the user submitting the book is authenticated.
+   - New books can be added only by the **admins**.
+To ensure this, the book creation functionality should check that the user submitting the book is present in admin collection in mongodb.

 6. **Common User in Both Collections**: Ensure there is at least **one common user** present in both the `admin` and `userbookapp` collections for the system to work as intended.